-The Program in Bioinformatics and Integrative Biology (BIB) was established in 2008 at the University of Massachusetts Medical School to address one of the most dynamic and central areas in biomedical research—the ever-increasing quantity of molecular information available to scientists.
-Rapidly accumulating data on DNA sequences, protein structures and complex signaling networks has created an unprecedented demand for new approaches and a new generation of interdisciplinary scientists.
+The University of Massachusetts Medical School Program in Bioinformatics and Integrative Biology (BIB) was established in 2008 to address one of the most dynamic and central areas in biomedical research—the ever-increasing quantity of molecular data available to scientists.
+Rapidly accumulating data on DNA sequences, protein structures and complex signaling networks has created an unprecedented demand for new approaches, new tools and a new generation of interdisciplinary scientists.